 The lyophilized peptides need to be dissolved in the solvent before use.
 There is no universal solvent that can be used for all the peptides.
 The choice of solvent is guided by peptide stability and compatibility of the specific solvent with bioassays.
 In this respect, sterile water or bacteriostatic water often is the first choice of solvent.
 In spite of being the first choice, sterile or bacteriostatic water cannot dissolve every peptide.
 Hence experimentation with different solvents is often required for optimizing the solvent of choice.
-Sodium chloride solution in water is not advised to be used for dissolving peptides so as to avoid precipitation with acetate salts.
+Sodium chloride solution in water is not advised to be used for dissolving peptides to avoid precipitation with acetate salts.

 The polarity or native charge of a peptide is the key determinant for the solvent of choice.
 Basic peptides require acidic solvents, whereas acidic molecules require basic solvents for optimal dissolution.
 The hydrophobic and neutral molecules dissolve best in organic solvents like DMSO, propanol, and acetic acid.
 The powder should be dissolved in a small volume of the organic solvent and further diluted in sterile water.
-It is important to note that peptides with methionine or free cysteine should not be d in DMSO to avoid side-chain oxidation; else, they are rendered inactive.
+It is important to note that peptides with methionine or free cysteine should not be done in DMSO to avoid side-chain oxidation or else they are rendered inactive.